It's been a long, winding road to get here.

 Toll-like receptor-4 regulates anxiety-like behavior and DARPP-32 phosphorylation.

-Then there's the resulting cytokines which LDN moderates:
+Then there are the resulting cytokines which LDN moderates:

-However, production capacity of several cytokines was positively associated with severity of depressive and in particular anxiety symptoms, even while taking lifestyle and health factors into account.
+However, the production capacity of several cytokines was positively associated with the severity of depressive and in particular anxiety symptoms, even while taking lifestyle and health factors into account.

 As for the opioid system and anxiety, is there a connection?